Back to Search results

 For a breakdown on financial information, please refer to the ‘Additional Info’ tab.

-Annual Rent – This is our lowest rent figure associated with a Full Tie.
+Weekly Rent – This is our lowest rent figure associated with a Full Tie.
 If the tie is reduced the effective rent (via Tie Release Fees) will increase.
 Rent is billed and paid for weekly in advance depending on the payment terms agreed).
 On occasion, our Business Development Manager will discuss a start up rent which is discretionary to an individual pub and can be discussed.

 Working Capital – This is a recommend amount required which will be used in the day-to-day running of the business.